 Stage 2: Depending on the nature of the assets, collecting and distributing the assets and providing you with estate accounts is likely to take around six to eight weeks once the grant of probate is received.
 This stage will take longer to complete where there is a property to sell or there are income or capital gains tax to settle.

 Moore Kingston Smith is uniquely placed to assist Executors or Administrators of an estate as our tax and legal specialists work collaboratively to make the process as efficient as possible.
 Mahendree Naidoo, a senior solicitor with over 14 years’ experience of helping clients to administer estates, oversees all probate matters.
-The tax aspects of the estate is supervised by Lynne Rowland, a partner in the firm.
+The tax aspects of the estate is supervised by Claire Roberts, a partner in the firm.

 Mahendree has over 14 years’ experience in advising families and individuals with preparation of wills; inheritance tax and lifetime planning including lifetime trusts; powers of attorney and the administration of deceased estates.
 Her experience covers work in these areas internationally, as well as in the UK.
 Mahendree has experience in administering estates with assets outside of the UK, namely South Africa; Australia; Canada; United States of America and Hong Kong.
 She is Head of the Private Client Legal team at Moore Kingston Smith and works closely with the firm’s tax advisers and other professionals to ensure that clients receive a seamless service which covers all their tax and legal needs.
 Originally from South Africa, Mahendree is dual-qualified as an Admitted Attorney of the High Court of South Africa and a Solicitor of England and Wales.
 Mahendree spends are time equally between administration of estates and advising clients on their Wills and estate planning.
 She is known for her empathetic approach and finding the best solutions to suit her clients.